emberjs/guides/source/templates/writing-helpers.md

 Whenever you use your helper in a template, Ember will call this function and insert whatever you return from the helper into the DOM.

-So, for example, if we had a template like this where we pass a value in
+So, if we want to display a purchase total we can pass the value into the template in cents:
-cents:

 ```hbs
 Your total is {{format-currency 250}}.
 ```

-Ember would replace the content inside the `{{ }}` with the formatted
+And Ember makes use of our new helper function to replace the content inside the ```{{ }}``` with the formatted amount.
-amount:

 ```hbs
 Your total is $2.50.